selimslab/selimslab.github.io/_posts/notes/phil/books/2019-4-24-art-of-war.md

 irritate the enemy, make them angry, if you can't control your anger, you lose

-pretend to be weak so they grow arrogant
+Pretend to be weak so they grow arrogant

-if the enemy is united, separate them
+If the enemy is united, separate them

-attack unexpectedly

----

-discipline

-highly trained, talented generals
+Attack unexpectedly.
+Be prepared and wait to take them unprepared

-consistency and certainty in reward and punishment
+Harmony in team, discipline, highly trained and talented generals.
+Consistency and certainty in reward and punishment

-harmony in team

-give obeyable orders

-use right man in right place

----

-recklessness, cowardice, haste, pride, mercy leads to defeat

-1. know when to fight and when not to fight

-2. know to handle both superior and inferior enemies

-3. everyone in team should share the goal
+Everyone in team should share the goal

-4. be prepared and wait to take them unprepared

-5. general should be autonom in military decisions
+General should be autonom in military decisions

+Recklessness, cowardice, haste, pride, mercy leads to defeat

+Give obeyable orders

+Use right man in right place

 To secure ourselves is in our hands.
 Enemy provides the opportunity to be defeated.
 Never interrupt your enemy when he is making a mistake.

+Know when to fight and when not to fight.
+Plan before the battle, count the cost if you wish to fight

+Haste is stupid but long delays are not clever either

 Don't make your enemy desparate, leave an outlet

-plan before the battle, count the cost if you wish to fight

-haste is stupid but long delays are not clever either

-cut the battle short